Neutis/neutis-docs/docs/flasher/gui.md

 * Download [Neutis Flasher for Windows](link)
 * Launch downloaded executable and follow the installation wizard
+* You will be asked to install `Microsoft Visual C++ Redistributable`.
+Accept the licence agreement and install it
 * After installation is finished Neutis Manufacturing Flash Tool shortcut will appear on your desktop

 !!! note